 Evidence-Based Qigong Certification: Nurturing Mind, Body, and Spirit

-Yang Yang, PhD, is recognized in the traditional Taiji & Qigong community as a master practitioner and teacher.
+Yang Yang, PhD, is recognized in the traditional Taiji and Qigong community as a master practitioner and teacher.
 He is also an academic researcher interested in applying the highest standards of the Western scientific process…

 Full Bio & Programs